The Glickman Contract

 Portland does not need to replicate Seattle's approach—SB 1501 has already created a different structure.
 But the Seattle precedent reveals an important mechanism the city can use as leverage.
 Portland could lease the Moda Center to any qualified arena management company with the right to sublease to the Blazers.
 Multiple operators would bid.
 The winning bidder would charge Dundon market rent—because that is how they would make money on the lease.
 Competitive bidding among lessees would reveal the true market rental value of the building.
 Nobody in that chain does this for free.

-This is a form of what economists call a Vickrey auction: the competitive process forces bidders to reveal their true valuations.
+If structured as a sealed-bid auction with a second-price payment rule—where the winner pays the amount of the next-highest bid rather than their own—bidders are incentivized to bid their true valuations, because underbidding risks losing and overbidding carries no penalty.
+(This second-price mechanism is known in economics as a Vickrey auction.)
 Dundon himself could bid, and would be motivated to do so—leasing directly from the city is cheaper than paying a middleman's markup.
 He would bid at or just above the next-highest bidder to cut out the intermediary.
 The city captures the surplus either way: either Dundon pays market rent to avoid the middleman, or someone else leases the building and the city collects regardless.
 If a third-party lessee overestimates what Dundon will pay in sublease rent, that lessee absorbs the loss—not the city.
 The downside risk transfers entirely to the private sector.

 The city does not actually have to conduct this auction.
 The point is that the possibility of doing it proves the implicit subsidy is real and quantifiable.
 If an arena operator would pay the city $5 million per year for a master lease because they can charge Dundon $8 million per year in sublease rent, then the city not charging rent is a subsidy of at least $5 million per year.
 The market is telling the city the price.
 The city is simply choosing not to collect it.
 And if the Blazers' negotiating team resists standard lease terms, the council has a credible response: "We can put the master lease out to competitive bid and let the market decide the rent.
 Would you prefer to negotiate with us, or with Oak View Group?"